cran-task-views/Psychometrics/Psychometrics.md

     well as a Hellinger form of CA), generalized PCA are implemented in `r pkg("ExPosition")`.
 The package also allows for supplementary data projection.
--   `r pkg("cds")` can be used for constrained dual scaling for detecting response styles.
 -   `r pkg("CAvariants")` provides six variants of two-way
     CA: simple, singly ordered, doubly ordered, non-symmetrical, singly ordered non-symmetrical ca, and doubly ordered non-symmetrical.